-How does the Charter ensure that parents or guardians with emergent bilingual abilities are included in the IEP development process?
+How does the District ensure that parents or guardians with emergent bilingual abilities are included in the IEP development process?

-If the parent or guardian is one with emergent bilingual abilities and the parent or guardian's native language is Spanish, the Charter will provide notices to the parent or guardian in Spanish.
-If the parent or guardian's native language is other than English or Spanish, the Charter will make a good faith effort to provide notices to the parent or guardians in the parent or guardian's native language unless it is clearly not feasible to do so.
+If the parent or guardian is one with emergent bilingual abilities and the parent or guardian's native language is Spanish, the District will provide notices to the parent or guardian in Spanish.
+If the parent or guardian's native language is other than English or Spanish, the District will make a good faith effort to provide notices to the parent or guardians in the parent or guardian's native language unless it is clearly not feasible to do so.
 The term "native language" means the language normally used by the parent or guardian.
 Emergent Bilingual is equivalent to English Learner (EL) in the special education context.

-&lt;sup>96 "IDEA does not address the use of audio or video recording devices at IEP meetings, and no other Federal statute either authorizes or prohibits the recording of an IEP meeting by either a parent or a school official.
-Therefore, [the Charter] has the option to require, prohibit, limit or otherwise regulate the use of recording devices at IEP meetings."
+&lt;sup>92 "IDEA does not address the use of audio or video recording devices at IEP meetings, and no other Federal statute either authorizes or prohibits the recording of an IEP meeting by either a parent or a school official.
+Therefore, [the District] has the option to require, prohibit, limit or otherwise regulate the use of recording devices at IEP meetings."
 OSEP 2003.

-&lt;sup>97 19 TEX.
+TEX.
 ADMIN.
 CODE § 89.1050(e); Tex.
 Ed.
 Code § 29.005(c)

-If the parent or guardian is one with emergent bilingual abilities and the parent or guardian's native language is Spanish, the Charter will provide at any ARD committee meeting a person who is able to interpret for the parent or guardian.
-If a parent or guardian's native language is other than Spanish, the Charter will make a good faith effort to obtain an interpreter or translator to assist the parent or guardian.
-The Special Education teacher or the ARD Facilitator shall coordinate to ensure that the parents or guardians of students with a disability whose native language is other than English are able to participate in the ARD committee meeting with the assistance of translators and interpreters, as appropriate.
-The Special Education teacher or the ARD Facilitator shall document these efforts in ARD committee documents and preserve in the student's special education file all written correspondence or communications logs with parents or guardians and other individuals regarding the Charter's efforts.
+If the parent or guardian is one with emergent bilingual abilities and the parent or guardian's native language is Spanish, the District will provide at any ARD committee meeting a person who is able to interpret for the parent or guardian.
+If a parent or guardian's native language is other than Spanish, the District will make a good faith effort to obtain an interpreter or translator to assist the parent or guardian.
+The special education teacher or ARD facilitator shall coordinate with the student's parents and the special education coordinator or director to ensure that the parents or guardians of students with a disability whose native language is other than English are able to participate in the ARD committee meeting with the assistance of translators and interpreters, as appropriate.
+The special education teacher or ARD facilitator shall document these efforts in ARD committee documents and preserve in the student's special education file all written correspondence or communications logs with parents or guardians and other individuals regarding the District's efforts.

-If the student's parent or guardian is unable to speak English and the parent or guardian's native language is Spanish, the Charter shall provide a written copy or audio recording of the student's IEP translated into Spanish.
-If the parent or guardian's native language is a language other than Spanish, the Charter shall make a good faith effort to provide the parent with a written copy or audio recording of the student's IEP translated into the parent or guardian's native language.
+If the student's parent or guardian is unable to speak English and the parent or guardian's native language is Spanish, the District shall provide a written copy or audio recording of the student's IEP translated into Spanish.
+If the parent or guardian's native language is a language other than Spanish, the District shall make a good faith effort to provide the parent with a written copy or audio recording of the student's IEP translated into the parent or guardian's native language.
 When translating a student's IEP, all of the text in the student's IEP shall be accurately translated, resulting in a comparable rendition of the IEP in English and not a partial translation or summary.

-How does the Charter ensure that a student's IEP is implemented?
+How does the District ensure that a student's IEP is implemented?